KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 **Installation Method:** Executable

-**Compatibility Warning:** Recall that M4-78 is incompatible with this build; do not use it alongside TSLRCM!
+**Compatibility Warning:** Recall that no version of M4-78 is compatible with this build; do not use it alongside TSLRCM!
 Remember also that the Workshop version of this or any other mod is NOT to be used!

 ___